wazo-platform/wazo-doc/source/system/wazo-confgend/developer.rst

-.. _xivo-confgend-developer:
+.. _wazo-confgend-developer:

 ===============================
-XiVO confgend developer's guide
+Wazo confgend developer's guide
 ===============================

-xivo-confgend uses drivers to implement the logic required to generate configuration files.
+wazo-confgend uses drivers to implement the logic required to generate configuration files.
 It uses `stevedore <http://docs.openstack.org/developer/stevedore/>`_ to do the driver instantiation and discovery.

-Plugins in xivo-confgend use setuptools' entry points.
-That means that installing a new plugin to xivo-confgend requires an entry point in the plugin's *setup.py*.
+Plugins in wazo-confgend use setuptools' entry points.
+That means that installing a new plugin to wazo-confgend requires an entry point in the plugin's *setup.py*.